 It is a common fact that within your business you will, from time to time, discover you have one or a number of workers who will be under performing.
 This can understandably be an extremely frustrating problem as under performance can dramatically affect the overall success of your business and the productivity of your team overall.
 However, by devising a performance improvement plan for such employees, you can help to resolve these issues and witness the positive results for yourself.

 As a business owner or manager, your primary goal will be to get the best from your employees in order to optimize your business’ success.
 Often, a worker may perform better with the simple piece of encouragement which can provide them with the motivation and focus they require.
 However, it is possible that you may come across some workers who will require a somewhat more aggressive approach.
 An employee performance improvement plan will not be something that your employees welcome initially, but it should not be portrayed as something negative.
 A vast number of businesses rely on the use of an employee performance improvement plan template to produce a good plan.
 It is important to help your staff who require an improvement plan understand that this plan will benefit them just as much as it will benefit you.
-But just what is the purpose of an employee
+But just what is the purpose of an employee performance improvement plan.

 In short, a performance improvement plan is utilized to help any under performing worker improve in order to do their utmost for their employer.
 By identifying a series of guidelines that they should follow as part of their role, an employee can fully understand what is expected of them and with the required direction, can positively work towards achieving their goal.
 By utilizing a performance improvement plan, you can set goals for individual workers, monitor their success and progress and chart this progress through a series of reviews.
 It should not be used as a means to name and shame under performers, but instead, be used constructively and be devised following a conversation between yourself and the employee in question.
 It should be constructed in a manner that clearly identifies the minimum expectations that are laid out for the individual and the time frame in which you desire each goal to be achieved within.